-To understand networks and their participants, we evaluate the location of actors in the network.
-Measuring the network location is finding the centrality of a node.
+To understand networks and their participants, we evaluate the location and grouping of actors in the network.
 These measures give us insight into the various roles and groupings in a network -- who are the connectors, mavens, leaders, bridges, isolates, where are the clusters and who is in them, who is in the core of the network, and who is on the periphery?

 We look at a social network -- the "Kite Network" above -- developed by David Krackhardt, a leading researcher in social networks.
 Two nodes are connected if they regularly talk to each other, or interact in some way.
 Andre regularly interacts with Carol, but not with Ike.
 Therefore Andre and Carol are connected, but there is no link drawn between Andre and Ike.
 This network effectively shows the distinction between the three most popular individual centrality measures: Degree Centrality, Betweenness Centrality, and Closeness Centrality.